Gsdhumal07/pdf-editor/readme.md

 ## How to use pdf-editor?

 1. Click `Choose PDF` to upload a `.pdf` file.
-2. Add images, signatures, text to your PDF.
+2. Add images, signatures, text with iffrent fonts and adjustable size to your PDF.
-3. Click `Save`.
+3. Click `Save`. -> It will download the PDF file.
 4. That's it!
 All is done **in your browser**.

 ## Features